Konstantin778/Konstantin778/README.md

 ### Hello!

-I am Konstantin Oreshkin, the beginner developer on python
+I am Konstantin Oreshkin, a developer on python

 ### Here what I know: